 Adding turmeric to foods and beverages may bring extra taste and colour.
 However, in order to acquire the full health benefits, you will need to use a concentrated supplement.
 High levels of turmeric have been found to bring great improvements in conditions like arthritis, heartburn, joint pain, irritable bowel syndrome, kidney problems, Alzheimer’s disease and more.

 The Natural Medicines Database (NMD) mentions that turmeric can also be effective for high cholesterol, osteoarthritis and itching.
 Its first and most sought after property is the ability to reduce inflammation.
 This may not sound like much but there are plenty of serious health conditions caused by inflammation.
 Among them we can find, joint pain, arthritis, psoriasis, skin eczema, back pain and others.

 Curcumin also acts as an antihistamine and reduces asthma flare-ups.
 It is also a powerful antioxidant and reduces oxidative stress in the body.
-This means that it’s a great complementary treatment for cancer and fibromyalgia.
 In addition, turmeric/curcumin has shown to benefit the heart as it has the ability to enhance blood flow, regulate blood pressure and reduce levels of cholesterol.

 Turmeric for Weight Loss, Brain, Liver and Digestion

 But wait, this is not all!
 Research has shown that turmeric improves metabolic disorders by increasing sensitivity to insulin and increasing the fat burning process.
 So this makes it very useful for those suffering with diabetes or trying to lose weight.